-Nobel laureate Toni Morrison dead at 88
+World mourns the death of Nobel laureate Toni Morrison

 “When I’m not thinking about a novel, or not actually writing it, it’s not very good; the 21st century is not a very nice place.
 I need it (writing) to just stay steady, emotionally,” she told the AP in 2012.

-“When I finished ‘The Bluest Eye,’ … I was not pleased.
+“When I finished ‘The Bluest Eye’ … I was not pleased.
 I remember feeling sad.
 And then I thought, ‘Oh, you know, everybody’s talking about “sisterhood,'” I wanted to write about what women friends are really like.
 (The inspiration for ‘Sula’).
 All of a sudden the whole world was a real interesting place.
 Everything in it was something I could use or discard.
 It had shape.
 The thing is — that’s how I live here.”